christophe-g/d3-venn/README.md

 ### The layout also exports two functions for packing the nodes within their respective venn sets :
 <a name="packCircles" href="#packCircles">#</a> venn.<b>packCircles</b>(<i>set</i>,<i>valueFunction</i>)

-This is the default algorithm
+This is the default algorithm for packing circles.

 <a name="distributeCircles" href="#distributeCircles">#</a> venn.<b>distributeCircles</b>(<i>set</i>,<i>valueFunction</i>, <i>circles</i>)